 Finally, make sure you research your recovery center’s visitation policy, and leave information about when you’d like your little ones to come see you!

-Going to rehab is never easy, especially not when you’re leaving kids behind—but be encouraged: getting addiction-free is ultimately the best thing you can do for your kids.
+Going to alcohol & drug rehab is never easy, especially not when you’re leaving kids behind—but be encouraged: getting addiction-free is ultimately the best thing you can do for your kids.

 Contact Seacliff Recovery today to learn more.